JaneRichardson/sharing-platform-docs/design/README.md

 # Design

-## Design process
+## Design process and decisions

-Include deatils of our design process here
+Include deatils of our design process and decisions here

 ## Styles
 Unless otherwise stated, the platform uses [styles from the NHS Digital Service Manual](https://service-manual.nhs.uk/design-system/styles)